How to Grow and Care for Poppy Plants

 How to Grow Poppy Flower Plants

-Poppies look superb planted together in big beds.
+Poppies look superb when planted together in big beds.
+They are excellent wildflowers, filling a field in bright blooms during the summer.
 The plants grow quickly and will bloom in early to mid-summer.
 Fertilize them once a month to promote steady growth.

 Mulching around the plants helps to keep weeds down and makes the bed more attractive.